Procedures to Clean Up Blood Spills Safely

 “Although bloodborne pathogens can be deadly, there’s no specific way to know if another individual carries them, short of direct communication, which is not always possible.
 In many cases, the person themselves may be unaware they are a carrier.
 For this reason, it is always important to be cautious around blood, and ensure that any biohazardous materials are cleaned up thoroughly and efficiently.”

-Aftermath: An Even Safer Way to Clean Blood Spills
+Equipment to Clean Up Blood Spills

 First, we establish 3 zones: